-The over 400 members of UFCW Local 23D who work at the Heaven Hill distillery are on strike to protest a proposed five-year contract that reduces wages and benefits.
-The proposed contract lifts a cap on health insurance premium increases that reduce take-home pay, cuts overtime, and drastically changes work schedules.
+This new agreement is a victory for the over 400 Heaven Hill workers, who went on strike to protest a proposed contract that would have reduced wages and benefits.
+The proposed contract also lifted a cap on health insurance premium increases that would have reduced take-home pay, cut overtime, and drastically changed work schedules.

-UFCW Local 23D has been in negotiations with the company for nearly two months to reach an agreement for these Kentucky workers even as Heaven Hill reported $500 million in annual revenue and the COVID-19 pandemic continues.
+UFCW Local 23D had been in negotiations with the company for nearly two months to reach an agreement for these Kentucky workers even as Heaven Hill reported $500 million in annual revenue.
 In July 2021, the union called for a federal mediator to join the process to help to advance talks with the company.
 On Sept.
 9, Heaven Hill workers voted on the company’s latest proposal and 96 percent of workers rejected the contract proposal.
 The strike began on Sept.
 11 at midnight.
-Since the strike started, the company has canceled the workers’ insurance and sent them all COBRA forms.

 • Health care affordability protections by maintaining industry-leading health benefits and increasing the employer contribution by 4.25 percent.

 • Pay increases of up to $3.09 per hour over the life of the contract.